cartac/Advanced_Solidity-Homework21/README.md

 **5.Buy ARGIE**
-We will buy from a different account to the account that created the coin, 0.05 ETH + 1 WEI to hit the goal and an extra.
+We will buy from a different account to the account that created the coin, 0.05 ETH + 1 WEI to hit the goal and bet the ranch.

 ![address](Screenshots/06.PurchaseofCoinsv1.png)

 **6. And now, we wait until the crowd sale finishes**

 ![address](Screenshots/07.WaitTime.png)

 **7. We can now finalize the auction and claim our token**